 The Boonies Drive-In

-The Boonies Drive-In is located near Windsor and is one of the newest drive-in movie theatres in Canada, having opened in 2014.
-Upcoming films include the new Jennifer Lawrence comedy No Hard Feelings, and a Mamma Mia double feature!
+The Boonies Drive-In is a family-owned and operated drive-in located near Windsor.
+It is one of the newest drive-in movie theatres in Canada, having opened in 2014.
+Watch movies under the stars on Fridays, Saturdays, and Sundays this summer.

 4625 Richardson Side Rd, Tilbury